Man stabbed at Springvale Central | Dandenong Star Journal

 -

-A man has been hospitalized and another arrested after a stabbing at Springvale Central shopping centre.
+A man has been hospitalized and another charged after a stabbing at Springvale Central shopping centre.

-Police say they were called to a reported “altercation” between two men at a business on Springvale Road about 12.45pm.
+Police say they were called to a reported “altercation” between two men at a business on Springvale Road about 12.45pm on Friday 2 July.

+The victim suffered minor lacerations to the back of his head and neck and has since been released from The Alfred hospital.

+Both parties are believed to be known to each other, police say.

 Any witnesses or information to Crime Stoppers on 1800 333 000.